Notarized Letter of Invitation for a Canadian Visitor Visa: What to Know

 The second is financial responsibility.
 IRCC wants to know who pays.
 If the host is sponsoring the entire visit, the letter should say so plainly: "I will cover the cost of transportation, accommodation, and living expenses during the visit."
 If the visitor is funding their own trip, that should also be stated, with the host providing only accommodation and family support.
 For a Super Visa specifically — the parent-and-grandparent visa for stays of up to five years per entry — IRCC has additional financial requirements including a minimum income threshold (the LICO) and proof of private medical insurance from a Canadian insurer.
 The letter does not replace those documents; it sits beside them.

-When Notarization Helps
+When Notarization Is Worth Considering

 What the Letter Should Contain